ecxod/gumicorn/docs/source/faq.rst

 .. warning:: ``sudo ulimit`` may not work

-Considering non-privileged users are not able to relax the limit, you should firstly switch to root user, increase the limit, then run gunicorn.
+Considering non-privileged users are not able to relax the limit, you should firstly switch to root user, increase the limit, then run gumicorn.
 Using ``sudo ulimit`` would not take effect.

 Try systemd's service unit file, or an initscript which runs as root.